SCM Dunărea Giurgiu: History

+Dunărea achieved promotion to Divizia B after a twenty-five-year absence at the end of the 2004–05 season, topping Series III of Divizia C. The team was led by head coach Marcel Ploaie, with Ciprian Ulea as assistant coach, and included Ene, G. Barbu, Rusu, Tănase, Câțu, Manea, Peicu, Fodor, Matei, Ruse, Vasile, Mulțescu, Cr.
+Ion, Cojenel, Gheorghe, Sandu, Nistorache, Ioniță, Zamfir, and Lascarache.

 The team was refounded in the summer of 2013 under the multisport club Sport Club Municipal Dunărea Giurgiu and competed under the leadership of former player Constantin Sandu in the South Series of Liga IV – Giurgiu County, finishing 2nd in the 2013–14 season and losing 0–2 in the championship semifinals to Petrolul Roata Cartojani.
 In the following seasons, Dunărea ranked 4th in 2014–15 and 1st in 2015–16, with Marcel Abăluță as head coach, but was eliminated in the semifinals after a 1–1 draw and a 5–6 penalty loss to Avântul Florești.

 In the 2016–17 season, the team finished 2nd and, after defeating Petrolul Roata de Jos 2–1 in the semifinals, Dunărea won the county title by beating CS Mihai Bravu 2–0 in the final, qualifying for the promotion play-off to Liga III, where they lost 2–3 on aggregate (2–2 at home and 0–1 away) to Agricola Borcea, the Călărași County champions.

 Dunărea Giurgiu appointed Andrei Nemțescu as head coach in July 2022 for the 2022–23 season.
 Under his leadership, the team finished first in the South Series, qualifying for the championship play-offs, where they defeated Singureni 2–0 in the semifinals and Viitorul Tântava 2–0 in the final, winning the Giurgiu County Liga IV title.
 They secured promotion to Liga III after the play-off against Bărăganul Ciulnița, the Ialomița County champions, with a 1–1 away draw and a 6–1 home victory.
 The squad included, among others, Stancu, Mitrea, Calea, Blaga, Popescu, Lungu, Matache, Cazaciuc, Florescu, Țangulea, Mizdrescu, Diceanu, Bălțat, G. Gheorghe, Arpetin, Constantinescu, and Pasăre.

 In the 2023–24 Liga III season, Dunărea finished 4th in both the regular season and the play-off round of Series IV, while in the 2024–25 season they ranked 6th in the regular season and 9th in the play-out round, being spared from relegation due to the withdrawal of other teams and appointing Bogdan Vintilă as the new head coach.